TheAxiome/discord_auto_prefix/README.md

 })

 client.login('TOKEN')

-//A better and easier to understand guide will be put here soon!
 ```

 # Values/Syntax

-**If you do not understand the syntax below, or have any values to replace it with, copy from the example I showed above*
+**If you do not understand the syntax below, or have any values to replace it with, copy from the example I showed above**

 ```
 defaultPrefix(guild, value)